 UHDB Hero, CEO Award and Employee and Team of the Month

 These four awards allow us to recognise those staff that live our values and make a real difference to the care of our patients, either directly or indirectly.
 We want to recognise staff that go that extra mile to improve patient care and staff experience.
 Our staff can be nominated by patients, relatives, colleagues and the public.
 We want to make our staff feel valued and appreciated.

 Every year our annual awards event rewards our staff who have made a real difference and is an opportunity to showcase the excellent work and achievements of our Trust.
 Our awards are centred around our Values, over the years our staff have shown true innovation, exemplary team work and dedication to their jobs and our Trust.

-Reaching 25 and 40 years long service is a milestone the Trust believes should be recognised and celebrated.
-Each year we hold an awards event to honour our loyal and dedicated staff with a certificate, gift card and pin badge.
+The Trust believes that reaching a Long Service or Dedicated Service milestone should be recognised.
+Each year we honour our loyal and dedicated staff with a certificate, gift card and pin badge.

 The Trust recognises the importance of retirement and the massive contribution our staff have made.
 Our staff have dedicated their lives to our Hospitals, with 10 and 20 years Trust Service therefore we want to mark the occasion and celebrate this fantastic achievement.

 Alison Statham Student Nurse of the Year Award